trooker/Bill_of_Sale_Firearm_North_Carolina_WebApp/README.md

 Mode4> same as Mode 3, plus it gives the Seller/Buyer opportunity to email to the selected addressees the entire raw data collected, and electonic rendering of the two signature blocks, presented drivers licenses, conceal cary handgun permits, a PDF of the entire Mode 3 version, and ancillary documents supporting the Firearm transaction.

 # Disclaimer:
-The authors of this document are not legal professional.
+The authors of this document are not legal professionals.
 They have read the current North Carolina statues regarding the sale of Firearms between private citizens in North Carolina.
+See the Disclaimer section within the Bill_of_Sale_Firearm_NC_991-995.html.